(B. Music; Bachelor of Arts in Music)

 Information for Incoming Students

 Information on audition dates and requirements is available at the Department of Music Website (www.eiu.edu/music) or by calling the office at 217/581-3010.
 All entering freshmen and transfer students planning to major in music must pass an audition before enrolling.
+If the audition is unsuccessful, a student may repeat the audition once to gain admission into the program.
+Any student who leaves the university for a period of one semester or longer (excluding summer) must pass an audition and/or interview before readmittance to the program.
 Prospective composition students must also provide scores and/or recordings of original compositions.
 Students who are pursuing the teacher licensure option are also required to complete an interview with a music education faculty member.
 Students who wish to transfer credit in music theory, aural training, music history, applied studies, and piano are required to take placement examinations in these subjects.

 All music majors are required to study intermediate or advanced music performance on a one-to-one basis with a studio instructor.
 Such study is referred to as “applied study.”
 While majors may pursue more than one area of applied study, each student must complete a sizable block of hours in one primary instrument or voice.